hmcts/idam-slack-help-bot/README.md

 <img src="images/step6.png" width=50% height=50% />

 7. Head to **Oauth and Permissions** and install the app to your workspace.
 Allow the app the default permissions.
-Copy the generated **Bot User OAuth Access Token** as this will be required for the idam-slack-help-bot configuration.
+Copy the generated **Bot User OAuth Access Token** as this will be required for the slack-help-bot configuration.

 <img src="images/step7.png" width=50% height=50% />

 8. Invite the app in the channel where you would like it to be used in Slack.
-Make a note of the **channel ID** as this will later be required in the idam-slack-help-bot configuration.
+Make a note of the **channel ID** as this will later be required in the slack-help-bot configuration.
 You can get the channel ID by right clicking, 'copy link', and then it will be the bit after archives in the url, e.g. `C01APTJAM7D`.

 </details>